 Jorge Villa has an MSc in Telematics and a Telecommunications Engineering degree from the Polytechnic University “José Antonio Echeverría” in Havana, Cuba.

-During the last 20 years, he has collaborated with different organizations such as UNESCO, Canary Institute of Investigations and Development and PNUD.
 He has also imparted conferences and lectures in regular and postgraduate courses, seminars and events in Cuba and foreign countries.
-Besides, he has realized consulting activities in Cuba and in other countries.
+Besides, he has realized consulting activities in Cuba and abroad.